openproblems-bio/neurips2022_multimodal_topmethods/src/shuji_suzuki/description.md

 tSVD-based imputation method:

 1. Perform dimensionality reduction on the data with tSVD
-2. And then, Transform the data back to the original space
+2.  and then, Transform the data back to the original space
-3. Copy the value of the 0 part of the original data from the transformed values.
+3.  copy the value of the 0 part of the original data from the transformed values.

 ### Model